ccviolett/H5-juejin/README.md

-# Getting Started with Create React App
+# H5 JueJin

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Use React to build a SPA(single-page application).
+Satisfy some specific requirement.

 ## Available Scripts